SachaIZADI/stochastic-optimization/README.md

 ```

 TODO:
+- [ ] Results discussion
 - [ ] Implement exercices Saclay?
 - [ ] Robust backpack?

 ### News vendor

 #### How to run the code
-I implemented several versions of the news vendor problem with different objectives / resolution methods:
+We implemented several versions of the news vendor problem with different objectives / resolution methods:
 - `max E[profits]` with analytical resolution
 - `max E[profits]` with LP resolution
 - `min VaR_a[-profits]` with LP resolution